PowerShell/PowerShell-RFC/2-Draft-Accepted/RFCNNNN-Support-Experimental-Features.md

 #### Code Path Divided

 The first implementation scenario of an experimental feature is to divide the code path based on whether a feature is enabled.
-This probably would be the most common pattern for implementing any experimental fatures.
+This probably would be the most common pattern for implementing any experimental features.
 PowerShell exposes the enabled experimental feature names through both an API and an automatic variable, so it could be very easy for both C# code and PowerShell script to access this information.